SADMAN30102001SAKIB/digital-circuit-simulator/docs/DISTRIBUTION_FAQ.md

     This ensures your files are safe and accessible even if you move the executable, and prevents OS security from blocking folder creation.

-    *Note: If the application cannot access your Documents folder (e.g., due to strict security settings), it will automatically fall back to a local `save_files` folder in the app directory.*
+    *Note: If the application cannot access your Documents folder (e.g., due to strict security settings), it will automatically fall back to a local `save_files` folder in the application's root directory.*

 ## 💡 Pro Tips